DEK-Pham-The-Anh/php-handle-division-by-zero/docs/README.md

 	return $division;
 }
 ```
-2. Use the wrapper function for divisons in your php code - https://dek-pham-the-anh.github.io/php-wrapping-function/index1.html.
+2. Use the wrapper function for divisons in your php code - [CONVERTER 1](https://dek-pham-the-anh.github.io/php-handle-division-by-zero/index1.html).

 #### Examples